 • Industrial, promotional or instructional films are NOT eligible.

-• Filmmakers are responsible for providing an exhibition-quality file or if in-theater screenings are possible, a DCP ONLY.
+• Filmmakers are responsible for providing an exhibition-quality file for online or for in-theater screenings, a DCP ONLY.

-• Once a film is submitted it may not be withdrawn.
+• Once a film is accepted it may not be withdrawn.

 • If selected to screen in the festival, you may be asked to provide an electronic press kit.